YeduZhang/figma-prototype-1th/src/README.md

 Admin → **Reset demo data** restores these accounts and sample bookings.

-## Suggested demo path (about 5 minutes)
+## You can play around with it like:

 1. Sign in as **Alex**.
-Point out Room 101: yellow *Client workshop*, blue *Busy* (Sam’s booking — title hidden).
+You can see in2026/8/16, Room 101: yellow *Client workshop*, blue *Busy* (Sam’s booking — title hidden).
 2. Click an empty slot, book a room, add attendees, optionally choose weekly repeat.
 Use **Add to calendar** to download an `.ics` file (opens in Google Calendar / Outlook).
-3. Open **Room screens**.
-Set preview time to 10:00 today on Room 101 — outside panel says Occupied, inside screen shows the meeting.
+3. For **Room panels**.part.For the room‑panels part, a schematic diagram is provided on Page 2 to demonstrate the synchronization effect between the calendar and the room panels.Set preview time to 10:00 today on Room 101 — outside panel says Occupied, inside screen shows the meeting.
 Same record as the calendar.
 4. Sign out.
 Register with a **real inbox** (company, name, email).
 Sign in as **admin**, approve it — your mail app opens a ready-to-send approval email.
 Send it, then sign in as the new user, create a password, and book a room (a confirmation email draft opens the same way).
 5. As admin, open **Usage** and **Bookings** (owner + company + contact email).
 Delete a leftover reservation.

 ## What this covers vs the client stories

-Covered in the prototype:
+Can be found in this prototype:

 - Register with company, name, email → admin approve / reject
 - Create password and sign in after approval